-ATTENDANCE POLICY
+CLINICAL ATTENDANCE POLICY

 Data Arc is used for tracking attendance.
 Each student is responsible for clocking themselves in/out.
 Students may clock in/out of Data Arc using their cell phone once at the assigned clinical facility.
 No other student is to sign another student in/out.
 Falsifying Data Arc information will be considered academic dishonesty and treated as such in the disciplinary process.
 Students are allowed 3 missed clock in/out occurrences for the semester.
 Students must notify the DCE as soon as possible if he/she failed to clock in/out.
-After 3 occurrences, 1 point will be deducted per occurrence from the student's final grade for RSPT 2266.
+After 3 occurrences, 2 points will be deducted per occurrence from the student's final grade for RSPT 2267.

 Students may miss a total of twenty four (24) hours of clinic without affecting their final grade.
 The student must document the sick day in DataArc.
 Any other absence(s) (ex.
-Sick day, leaving clinic early) over the allotted twenty four (24) hours will result in a 10 point deduction per occurrence from the student's final grade for RSPT 2266.
+Sick day, leaving clinic early) over the allotted twenty four (24) hours will result in a 10 point deduction per occurrence from the student's final grade for RSPT 2267.
 If a student will be absent for a clinic, he/she must contact the shift supervisor at their assigned clinical facility 30 minutes prior to their scheduled clinical report time.
 Please refer to the Phone List handout for appropriate contact numbers for each clinical facility.
-He/she must also send an email to DCE (email listed on 1st page of syllabus) at least 25 minutes prior to their scheduled clinical report time.
-Failure to contact the DCE and shift supervisor as indicated above will result in a no call/no show.
-There will be a 15 point deduction for each no call/no show occurrence from the student's final grade for RSPT 2266.
+He/she must also leave a message on the DCE's office telephone (806-716-4624) at least 25 minutes prior to their scheduled clinical report time.
+Failure to contact the DCE and/or shift supervisor as indicated above will result in a no call/no show.
+There will be a 15 point deduction for each no call/no show occurrence from the student's final grade for RSPT 2267.
 Clinical absences cannot be made up.